geod/w4156-boilerplate-gcloud/README.md

 7. Once you are done, deactivate the environment with `source deactivate`
 8. Fun Check: try `python --version` now! (it will show your default python version installed in your system)

+### Next Steps: Database Setup
+Follow this link to setup a database for your project: https://cloud.google.com/python/getting-started/using-cloud-sql
 ## Licensing

 Copyright (C) 2018 Columbia University.